 Restaurant Manager Salary

 • Salary – You’ll be working full time, minimally.
 There will be many times 40 hours will come and go and you’re still at work.
 But with power comes great responsibility, or so it is said.
-The mean annual pay for restaurant managers was $63,970 in 2021.
-Once you’ve been in the career for awhile, your salary will grow.
-The top 10 percent of restaurant managers are making over $98,070 on average [BLS].
+The Bureau of Labor Statistics reported that the average salary of restaurant managers in 2023 was $69,580.
+The top 10 percent of restaurant managers earned $101,240 or more.
 Not too bad!

 Are you interested in learning more?
 Try this quick restaurant management practice test.